IMF lowers global growth forecasts amid trade, Brexit uncertainties

 It also called for efforts to ensure continued enforcement of existing World Trade Organization rules, resolve the deadlock over its appellate body, and modernize WTO rules to cover digital services, subsidies, and technology transfer.

-Additional reporting by David Sherwood in Santiago, Chile and Jonas Ekblom in Washington; Editing by Bernadette Baum
+Additional reporting by Jason Lange and Jonas Ekblom in Washington; Editing by Bernadette Baum